-Now part of the fibers cross inside the trapezoid body while another part continues on uncrossed.
-The crossed part is interconnected, among others, in the nuclei olivares superiores which is essential for directional hearing.
-Contralaterally, both strands continue together to the inferior colliculi as lemniscus lateralis.
-After dispensing of some smaller branches and back-crossings, the main part of the fibers continues to the corpus geniculum mediale and from there to the primary auditory cortex as acoustic radiations.
+Part of the fibers cross inside the trapezoid body, while another part continues on uncrossed.
+The crossed part is interconnected in the nuclei olivares superiores, which is essential for directional hearing.
+Contralaterally, both strands continue together to the inferior colliculi as the lemniscus lateralis.
+After dispensing with some of the smaller branches and back-crossings, the main part of the fibers continues to the corpus geniculatum mediale and, from there, to the primary auditory cortex as acoustic waves.

 Therefore, the auditory cortex receives information from both cochleae.
-This has a positive effect in case of unilateral injury of the auditory pathway and on directional hearing.
+This has a positive effect in the case of unilateral injury of the auditory pathway and on directional hearing.
 The primary auditory cortex is responsible for making us conscious of sounds.
 The meaningful connection to words or melodies takes place in the secondary auditory cortex.

 The vestibular apparatus, which is responsible for the sense of balance or sense of equilibrium, is located in the inner ear along with the cochlea.
-It consists of three semicircular ducts and two otolith organs which together facilitate spatial orientation and registration of movements.
+It consists of 3 semicircular ducts and 2 otolith organs, which together facilitate spatial orientation and registration of movements.

 The structure of the vestibular apparatus is similar to that of the cochlea.
 The ducts of the vestibular apparatus are also filled with endolymph, and the sensory cells are also hair cells.
 However, unlike the hair cells of the cochlear, these develop cilia and several stereocilia that are connected via tip links.

 They are covered by a gelatinous mass.
-Inside the semicircular ducts, this mass which contains mucopolysaccharide is called cupula.
-In addition, this mass contains small calcium carbonate crystals inside the otolith organ and is therefore called otolithic membrane.
+Inside the semicircular ducts, this mass, which contains mucopolysaccharide, is called the cupula.
+In addition, this mass contains small calcium carbonate crystals inside the otolith organ and is, therefore, called the otolithic membrane.

 Transduction of the vestibular apparatus

-The tough cupula/otolithic membrane is shifted against the sensory cells through acceleration, deceleration or rotating of the head.
-Just like inside the cochlea, the shifting leads to shear movement, a deflection of cilia and stereoclila and causes a receptor potential (refer to section on hearing).
+The tough cupula/otolithic membrane is shifted against the sensory cells through acceleration, deceleration, or rotating of the head.
+Just like inside the cochlea, the shifting leads to shear movement and a deflection of cilia and stereocilia and causes a receptor potential.

 The transduction process is the same in the semicircular ducts and the otolith organs.
-However, due to their anatomic differences the two organs measure different movements.
+However, because of their anatomic differences, the 2organs measure different movements.